DarkKot13/doc_userbot/README.md

 | offset | int | _optional_ | Offset for data pagination.
 Default = 0. |

 The result of the method is:<br>
-user_list (array) — list with the data about workspace members.
+user_list (array) is a list with the data about team members.

 <details><summary>Data example for the request body and the executing result</summary>
 <br>